gotamer/cases/README.md

 ### CamelCase `cases.Camel(s string)`
 Camel returns a copy of the string s with all unicode words, first letters mapped to their upper case, and spaces removed

+### Un Camel Case `cases.UnCamel(s string)`
+UnCamel returns a copy of the string s with all upper case letters seperated by spaces